 Hormones derived from the modification of amino acids are referred to as amine hormones.
-Typically, the original structure of the amino acid is modified such that a -COOH, or carboxyl, group is removed, whereas the -NH3+, or amine, group remains.
+Typically, the

 Amine hormones are synthesized from the amino acids tryptophan or tyrosine.
 An example of a hormone derived from tryptophan is melatonin, which is secreted by the pineal gland and helps regulate circadian rhythm.
 Tyrosine derivatives include the metabolism-regulating thyroid hormones, as well as the catecholamines, such as epinephrine, norepinephrine, and dopamine.
 Epinephrine and norepinephrine are secreted by the adrenal medulla and play a role in the fight-or-flight response, whereas dopamine is secreted by the hypothalamus and inhibits the release of certain anterior pituitary hormones.